This post may include affiliate links, please read our disclaimer.

-Two Gold Coast Tourist Parks that are dog-friendly – At the northern Gold Coast is Jacobs Well and at the southern end Kirra Beach.
+Two Gold Coast Tourist Parks that are dog-friendly – At the northern end of the Gold Coast is Jacobs Well and at the southern end is Kirra Beach.
 Both parks offer a special dog-friendly site area where you may comfortably holiday with your dog.

 BYRON BAY – 2 days

 Surfers Paradise to Byron Bay – 1 hour 15 mins / 94 kms